kurtmckee/feedparser/README.rst

     https://pythonhosted.org/feedparser/

-It is also included in its source format, ReST, in the ``docs/`` directory.
+It is also included in its source format, Rest, in the ``docs/`` directory.
 To build the documentation you'll need the Sphinx package, which is available at:

     https://www.sphinx-doc.org/